gitlabhq/gitlabhq/doc/reply_by_email/postfix.md

 The instructions make the assumption that you will be using the email address `replies@gitlab.example.com`, that is, username `replies` on host `gitlab.example.com`.
 Don't forget to change it to your actual host when executing the example code snippets.

-## Configure your server DNS
+## Configure your server firewall

-1. Add an MX record pointing from `gitlab.example.com` to your server IP.
-1. Add an A record pointing from `mail.gitlab.example.com` to your server IP.
-1. Verify that the changes have propagated:

-    ```sh
-    dig mx gitlab.example.com
-    ```

-    ```sh
-    dig a mail.gitlab.example.com
-    ```

-    You should see an `ANSWER SECTION` with the expected result in the output for both.
+1. Open up port 25 on your server so that people can send email into the server over SMTP.
+2. If the mail server is different from the server running GitLab, open up port 143 on your server so that GitLab can read email from the server over IMAP.

 ## Install packages